 Frequently Asked Questions

-Classes will start on the week of the 9th in September 2019.
-First class will be held on the 9th and your class starting date will be determined by which day you have signed up for the class.
-The semester will end in the first week of November, and will have
+The classes will start on the week of the last week of January in 2020.
+First class will l be determined by which day you have signed up for the class.

 Which Class Should I take?

 The King Sejong Institute curriculum is made up of beginner, intermediate and advanced levels.
 The beginner level and intermediate level classes use the Sejong Korean text books(1 through 8) published by the National Institute of Korean Language, the institution that guides the Modern Korean Language.
 The course is designed for someone who is learning Korean for the first time to develop into a fluent Korean speaker.
 The best way to determine this is to do a level test at the center.
 You may visit us during hour office hours(although we are always open, we advise you to call in before you make a visit).